 Benefits of Using a Water Softener

-It’s economical to run a water softener.
-It uses less than $3 in electricity per year.2
+It’s inexpensive to use a water softener.
+It consumes less than $3 in electricity annually.2

 Clog-Free Plumbing and Fixtures